Call for Applications: Advanced Underwater Archaeology Course 2013 (Deadline: 9 July 2013)

 The course will consist of theoretical and practical (hands on) instructions in the techniques of underwater archaeological excavation, data processing and use of new technologies in underwater documentation.
-Archaeologists from ICUA and guest lecturers will conduct theoretical lessons, complemented by optional courses in specialty diving according to the requirements of the Scuba Schools International (SSI) system.
-Practical instruction will take place in the frame of underwater archaeological researches of ancient shipwrecks in the Pula environs, in order to prepare the participants to actively take part as a regular member of an underwater archaeological excavations team.
+Archaeologists from ICUA and guest lecturers will conduct theoretical lessons, complemented by optional courses in specialty diving according to the requirements of the SSI or PADI systems.
+Practical instruction will take place in the frame of underwater archaeological researches of ancient shipwrecks in Ližnjan, Pula environs, in order to prepare the participants to actively take part as a regular member of an underwater archaeological excavations team.

-The course’s expected beneficiaries are archaeologists who have diving experience and some basic practical underwater archaeology experience.
-The course is designed to develop professional skills and capacities in underwater archaeological work and project planning.
+The course’s expected beneficiaries are archaeologists who have diving experience and at least some basic practical underwater archaeology experience.
+The course is designed to develop advanced skills and experience in underwater archaeological work and project planning basics.

-Participation costs, intended board and lodging for the participants, plus teaching activities and use of diving equipment during the course, will be covered by the organisers.
+Participation costs, intended as board and lodging for the participants, plus teaching activities and use of diving equipment during the course, will be covered by the organizers.
 Participants will be admitted to the study programme based on the specific requirements that apply.

-Expected profile of participants: archaeologists (including researchers, or university students enrolled in courses for 2nd level degrees) with diving experience, who are expected to work as members of underwater archaeological teams.
+Expected profile of participants: archaeologists (including researchers, or university students enrolled in study courses for 2nd level degrees) with diving experience, who are expected to work as members of underwater archaeological teams.